Joonas-vonlerber/Secretcrab/README.md

 A cryptographic suite made in pure Rust.
 Includes implementations for the SHA-family of hash functions.
 Also includes encryption algorithms like RSA or AES.

-## Implementation security
+## :warning:Implementation security:warning:

 I cannot verify the security of my own implementations.
-For secure purposes I recommend using trusted implementations whenever possible.

-The random number generator used in generating keys might not be totally secure.
-Check [implementation](https://docs.rs/rand/0.8.5/rand/rngs/struct.OsRng.html)
+There **is** side channel attacks to my implementations and you should not trust in any way.
+Use trusted implementations of the algorithms in any remotely secure purposes.

+For randomness I use [rand](https://docs.rs/rand/0.8.5/rand/) crates [OsRNG](https://docs.rs/rand/0.8.5/rand/rngs/struct.OsRng.html) which gets its randomness from the OS.

 ## Features

 - XOR encryption & decryption
-- RSA encryption & decryption
 - AES encryption & decryption
 - SHA1
 - SHA224, SHA256, SHA384, SHA512, SHA512/244, SHA512/256